Portal hypertension: Signs and symptoms

 In addition, a widened (dilated) portal vein as seen on a CT scan or MRI may raise the suspicion about portal hypertension.
-A cutoff value of 13 mm is widely used in this regard, but the diameter is often larger than this is in normal individuals as well.
+A cutoff value of 13 mm is widely used in this regard, but the diameter is often larger than this in normal individuals as well.

+Complications

+Ascites

+The activation of neurohumoral factors as described in the "Pathophysiology" section results in a high volume state due to sodium and water retention.
+Additionally, with cirrhosis, there is increased hydrostatic pressure and decreased production of albumin, which lead to decreased oncotic pressure.